About Speaker Peter Zeihan:

-Peter Zeihan is a top keynote speaker in geopolitical strategy who specializes in global energy, demographics, and security.
+Peter Zeihan is a top keynote speaker in geopolitical strategy who specializes in energy, demographics, and security.
 Before founding his own firm, Zeihan on Geopolitics, Peter worked for the U.S. State Department and private think tanks.
 He is also the author of two influential geopolitical strategy books that look at the United States’ relationship with other superpowers: The Absent Superpower and The Accidental Superpower.

 Why Peter Zeihan